switchboard-xyz/switchboard/cli/README.md

     [--jobDefinition <value> | --jobKey <value>]

 ARGUMENTS
-  QUEUEKEY  oracle queue to create BufferRelayer account on
+  QUEUEKEY  public key of the oracle queue account

 FLAGS
   -a, --authority=<value>          alternate keypair that will be the buffer relayer authority